readysettech/readyset/docs/src/getting_started.md

 5. **Making Updates / Responding to Comments**

-   Updating a CL is accomplished by making changes to your commit locally and pushing to gerrit.
+   Updating a CL is accomplished by making changes to your commit locally and pushing to Gerrit.
    ```
    # ... changes to files
    git add .